March in global missions history: It happened today!

 - March 12, 1887 -- James Read Eckard, missionary to Ceylon, dies.

-- March 13, 1815 -- Presbyterian medical missionary James Hepburn is born in Milton,
+- March 13, 1815 -- Presbyterian medical missionary James Hepburn was born in Milton,

 Pennsylvania.
-Hepburn would compile the first Japanese-English dictionary and supervise the
+Hepburn compiled the first Japanese-English dictionary and supervised the

-first complete translation of the Bible into Japanese, which was published in 1888.
+first complete translation of the Bible into Japanese.
+It was eventually was published in

-- March 14, 1949 -- Robert P. Evans founds the European Bible Institute in Chicago, Illinois.
+- March 14, 1949 -- Robert P. Evans founded the European Bible Institute in Chicago, Illinois.

 In 1952, its name was changed to Greater Europe Mission.
 Today, this interdenominational